exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/04_GraphQL Data API/05_GraphQL Schema Mutation/index.md

-### Sample GraphQL Mutation Schema
+### GraphQL Mutation Schema

-See `src/relay-mutations/order/create-order-mutation.js`
+Check out `src/relay-mutations/order/create-order-mutation.js`

-The *mutation* definition part is here (note, here we use a relay-specific class `mutationWithClientMutationId` imported from `graphql-relay` package):
+There are a few objects defined in the file that are used closely together.
+The actual *mutation* definition part is here :

 ```
 export default mutationWithClientMutationId({
   name: 'CreateOrder',